ahreenah/cuda_markdown_editing/readme/readme.txt

   - [x] foo
     - [x] baz
   - [ ] bim
-  if caret is at the end of a task, and Enter pressed - newline with empty unchecked task is added.
+  if caret at the end of a task, and Enter pressed - newline with empty unchecked task is added.

 Block-quotes
   - if caret at the end of quoted line, and Enter pressed - newline with quote symbol is added
-  - if text is selected and > pressed - selection is enclosed in block-quote.
+  - if text is selected, and > pressed - selection is enclosed in block-quote.
 First and last lines of multiline selection must not be fully selected.
 Single line must not be fully selected.

 Links
   - if text selected, and ( or [ pressed - selection is enclosed into pair () or []